 A CONTEMPORARY OVERVIEW OF THE KURDISH CASE

-In West, the best known Kurdish leader was Saladin Ayyubi (1137/1138 - 1193), the founder of Ayyubi dynasty.
-Dynasty's capital was Cairo and the borders of the dynasty extended as far as in North-Africa and Eastern-Europe.
+In the West, the best-known Kurdish leader was Saladin Ayyubi (1137/1138 - 1193), the founder of the Ayyubi dynasty.
+Dynasty's capital was Cairo and the borders of the dynasty extended as far as in North-Africa and Eastern Europe.
 Regardless of Saladin and other Kurdish rulers, Kurdish history is for the most part sad and full of disappointment.
-For several decades, Kurds have suffered from torture, genocide, inhumanity and cruelty in Middle East.
-The division of Kurdistan in several pieces has effected on creation of different language dialects and cultures in the Kurdish communities.
+For several decades, Kurds have suffered from torture, genocide, inhumanity, and cruelty in the Middle East.
+The division of Kurdistan in several pieces has affected on the creation of different language dialects and cultures in the Kurdish communities.
 Kurdish communities have moved from one country to another for hundreds of years.
 Refugeeism isn't a new phenomenon.
-Almost all families have experiences refugeeism in the countries or to the countries.
+Almost all families have experienced refugeeism in the countries or to the countries.

-Kurds live in west-Asia in mountainous area.
-The area called Kurdistan is not strictly confined but the center of Kurdistan includes the Zagros Mountains rising in the borders of Iraq, Iran, Syria and Turkey and the East side of Taurus Mountains.
-Kurds have their own language and it includes few dialects and many sub-dialects.
-Kurdistan includes parts of Turkey, Iran, Iraq and Syria.
+Kurds live in west Asia in a mountainous area.
+The area called Kurdistan is not strictly confined but the center of Kurdistan includes the Zagros Mountains rising in the borders of Iraq, Iran, Syria, and Turkey and the East side of the Taurus Mountains.
+Kurds have their own language and it includes a few dialects and many sub-dialects.
+Kurdistan includes parts of Turkey, Iran, Iraq, and Syria.

-The Arabic speaking countries are now in a war against Islamic State (IS) and in a battle in order to keep their country in balance; there's a civil war in Syria and Iraq is in a catastrophic situation.
-But the Kurds in North have kept their ground.
-South-Kurdistan, better known as Iraqi Kurdistan has even its own parliament and army called Peshmerga (literally: those who confront death).
+The Arabic-speaking countries are now in a war against Islamic State (IS) and in a battle in order to keep their country in balance; there's a civil war in Syria and Iraq is in a catastrophic situation.
+But the Kurds in the North have kept their ground.
+South Kurdistan, better known as Iraqi Kurdistan has even its own parliament and army called Peshmerga (literally: those who confront death).
 For years Kurds have been fighting for their rights in several countries and now more than ever there is a chance for Kurds to have one part independent; The South Kurdistan.

 Large Kurdish communities live in Armenia and North Iran and they have lived there for decades.
-Kurdish population is spread all over the world because of persecution and violence against them.
+The Kurdish population is spread all over the world because of persecution and violence against them.
 For example during the 1950's Iraqi Government deported Jewish Kurds to Israel.
-Nowadays there are millions of Kurds living in Europe, North-America and Australia.
+Nowadays there are millions of Kurds living in Europe, North America, and Australia.
 Most of them have been forced to leave their homeland, just like my family.
-Almost all have lived in refugee camps before been selected as a quota refugee.
+Almost all have lived in refugee camps before being selected as quota refugees.

-To understand Kurdish question we have to look back to their history and survey each country separately.
-The history of Kurds for the last 100 years is cruel, violent and unjust.
-It's also history of failure in politics.
-The first separation of Kurdistan occurred in 16th century and had far reaching consequences.
+To understand the Kurdish question we have to look back to their history and survey each country separately.
+The history of Kurds for the last 100 years is cruel, violent, and unjust.
+It's also a history of failure in politics.
+The first separation of Kurdistan occurred in the 16th century and had far-reaching consequences.
 According to authors Kristiina Koivunen and Welat Nehri, the Calderan war between Persian Shi'i Shah Ismail I and Ottoman's Sunni Sultan Selim I in 1514 has influenced on Kurdish question even nowadays.
-The Kurds were on the Osmans side and the Osmans won the war.
+The Kurds were on the Osmans' side and the Osmans won the war.
 Most of Kurdistan was now under the Osmans.
 The Calderan war's outcome was the first separation of Kurdistan.
-Still the war on border disputes between two empires lasted for next 300 years.
+Still, the war on border disputes between the two empires lasted for the next 300 years.
 Instead of cooperating, aristocratic Kurds started competing in favoring the Sultan, who had the largest part of Kurdistan.
-Loyalty towards godlike Sultan, and religion, were much more important than national identity.
-Because of the separation, the Kurdish communities started to develop in different directions and the aristocrats and bourgeoisies chose between two major centers in the two empires (Koivunen & Nehri, 2013.)
+Loyalty towards the godlike Sultan, and religion, were much more important than national identity.
+Because of the separation, the Kurdish communities started to develop in different directions and the aristocrats and bourgeoisie chose between two major centers in the two empires (Koivunen & Nehri, 2013.)

 Turkey and the Tanzimat reform

-Middle-East as well as Europe has been for thousands of years a place where has been constantly battles on hegemony.
+Middle-East, as well as Europe, has been for thousands of years a place where has been constant battles for hegemony.
 Weakness and fears of losing power have made empire's use harsher methods on its minorities.
 In 19th century Ottoman Empire was very weak and Kurds wanted to grove their autonomy in the eastern Anatolia.
 Turks started weaken autonomy of the Kurds and launched Tanzimat by Sultan Mahmut II in 1839 in order to suppress Kurdish nationalism and rebellion.
 Turks weren't the only ones suppressing their minorities.
 Russia for example suppressed Finns in early 20th century.

 Tanzimat-program's main aim was to strengthen the empire and to centralize power to the regime.
 The word Tanzimat meant literally reorganization.
 The Osmans considered the program as modern.
 The Osmans army was developed to operate better because of constant war in East and West side of the empire.
 Sultan Mahmut II was worried about letting the East side to keep their autonomy and even develop it, because eventually the West will want their share of it too.
 20 years later to the Kurdish uprisings, the Greeks and the Cretans started their own freedom fights against the superpower (Koivunen & Nehri, 2013.)